Postage stamps and postal history of the Confederate States: Confederate postage

 Within a month after his appointment as Postmaster General, Reagan ordered that ads be placed in both Southern and Northern newspapers seeking sealed proposals from printing companies for producing Confederate postage stamps.
-Bids arrived from companies in New York, Baltimore, Philadelphia, Newark, New Orleans and Richmond.
+Bids arrived from companies in New York, Baltimore, Philadelphia, Newark, New Orleans, and Richmond.
 After the war started, however, it became evident that the contract to print Confederate stamps should go to a Confederate firm.
 The Confederate Post Office Department therefore awarded the contract to lithographers Hoyer & Ludwig, a small firm in Richmond.
-The stamps they produced were inferior in image quality to the line engraved stamps printed by the US Post Office, but with what resources they had, they produced some handsome images by many accounts.
+The stamps they produced were inferior in image quality to the line engraved stamps printed by the U.S. Post Office, but with what resources they had, they produced some handsome images by many accounts.
 The first Confederate postage issues were placed in circulation in October 1861, five months after postal service between the North and South had ended.
 Jefferson Davis is depicted on the first issue of 1861.
-The appearance of a living person on a postage stamp marked a break from the tradition adhered to by the US Post Office, that a person may be depicted on US postage or currency only after death.
+The appearance of a living person on a postage stamp marked a break from the tradition adhered to by the U.S. Post Office, that a person may be depicted on U.S. postage or currency only after death.

 Provisional stamps

-During the five months between the US Post office's withdrawal of services from the seceded states and the first issue of Confederate postage stamps, postmasters throughout the Confederacy used temporary substitutes for postal payment.
+During the five months between the U.S. Post office's withdrawal of services from the seceded states and the first issue of Confederate postage stamps, postmasters throughout the Confederacy used temporary substitutes for postal payment.
 Postmasters had to improvise and used various methods to apply confirmation of postage to mailed covers, ranging from the creation of their own adhesive postage stamps to the marking of letters with either rate-altered hand-stamps or the manuscript indication "Paid."
 The improvised stamps and pre-paid covers are known to collectors as 'Postmaster Provisionals', so-called because they were used 'provisionally' until the first Confederate general postage stamp issues appeared.
 Some Confederate post offices would subsequently experience shortages in postage stamps and would revert to the use of Provisional stamps and hand-stamps.
 There are many dozens of types of Provisional stamps and hand-stamps from different towns and cities about the Confederacy.
 In some circles, Postmaster Provisionals are referred to as 'locals' since they were intended only for use from the town in which they were issued.

 The following places are known to have issued such provisionals.
 [Where a name appears (other than in manuscript) on the stamp(s), such as that of the Post Master [P.M.] or printer, this is appended here in italics]: